 There are generally different kinds of social movements.

-19th century is considered as the period of turmoil in Indian society because the logic behind many social evil practices were questioned and consequently opposed.
+The 19th century is considered as a period of turmoil in Indian society because the logic behind many socially evil practices was questioned and consequently opposed.

 Factors responsible for the movements